ember-learn/guides-source/guides/release/typescript/additional-resources/gotchas.md

 }
 ```

 Notice that we have to start by calling `super` with `owner` and `args`.
-This may be a bit different from what you’re used to in Ember or other frameworks, but is normal for sub-classes in TypeScript today.
+This may be a bit different from what you're used to in Ember or other frameworks, but is normal for sub-classes in TypeScript today.
 If the compiler just accepted any `...arguments`, a lot of potentially _very_ unsafe invocations would go through.
 So, instead of using `...arguments`, we explicitly pass the _specific_ arguments and make sure their types match up with what the super-class expects.

 The types for `owner` here and `args` line up with what the `constructor` for Glimmer components expects.
-The `owner` is specified as `unknown` because this is a detail we explicitly _don’t_ need to know about.
+The `owner` is specified as `unknown` because this is a detail we explicitly _don't_ need to know about.
 The `args` are the `Args` from the Signature we defined.

 Additionally, the types of the arguments passed to subclassed methods will _not_ autocomplete as you may expect.
 This is because in JavaScript, a subclass may legally override a superclass method to accept different arguments.
 Ember's lifecycle hooks, however, are called by the framework itself, and thus the arguments and return type should always match the superclass.
 Unfortunately, TypeScript does not and _cannot_ know that, so we have to provide the types directly.